stefan-b-jakobsson/x16-edit/README.md

 To start the ROM version of the editor you need to type in a small startup routine in the built-in monitor, for example:

-Type MON to enter the monitor, and then enter the following code.

 .A1000 LDA $9F60
 .A1003 PHA
 .A1004 LDA #$07